 - By the time work ends, you get home exhausted and upset with yourself, so you grab a spoon and pint of ice cream which you proceed to eat for dinner while watching reality TV on the sofa.

 Like Alexander in the children’s book, you’ve had a terrible, horrible, no good, very bad day thanks to the vicious cycle.

-On the other hand, you’ve probably had days when your life seems downright charmed.
-When everything has gone so wonderfully, you wouldn’t have been surprised if a bluebird landed on your shoulder and started chirping.
+On the other hand, you’ve probably had days when everything has gone so wonderfully, you wouldn’t have been surprised if a bluebird landed on your shoulder and started chirping.

 You might think of it as luck when, in fact, it was a series of positive events reinforcing each other.